Does my organization qualify for a discount?

 We’re performing in English.
 Do we still need supertitles?

-The Rake’s Progress is an excellent example of an English opera that benefits in providing supertitles for its audience.
-The libretto by W. H. Auden and Chester Kallman is absolutely brilliant, but uses many words that are not in the common parlance.
-Supertitles for English works is also an excellent opportunity to include consideration for hearing-impaired patrons and can result in a positive community outreach opportunity.
+Igor Stravinsky’s The Rake’s Progress is an excellent example of an English opera that benefits from providing supertitles for its audience.
+The libretto by W. H. Auden and Chester Kallman is absolutely gorgeous and brilliant, but it uses many words that are not in the common parlance.